 She belonged to the generation of the first women university graduates in Spain who pursued a profession.
-In fact, in 1922 she passed the state examination to enter the Association of Faculty Archivists, Librarians and Archaeologists, being the sixth woman entering the Association.
+In fact, in 1922 she passed the state examination to enter the Association of

+Faculty Archivists, Librarians and Archaeologists, being the sixth woman entering the Association.
 She worked as a public sector employee in this association until 1970.
 In 1923, she obtained her first posting in the Simancas Archive in Valladolid, Spain.
-After that, she requests the transfer to the National Historical Archive but it was not granted.
+After that, she requests the transfer to the National Historical Archive but she did not achieve it.
 However, she obtained a post in Murcia, in the Archive of the Treasury Department.